What's Up Today: Thursday, December 15

 Marine Forecast

-Today: E wind 23 to 25 kt, with gusts as high as 40 kt.
-Rain.
+Today: WNW wind around 14 kt, with gusts as high as 26 kt.
+Sunny.
 Seas 1 ft or less.

-Tonight: NE wind 14 to 17 kt becoming N 11 to 14 kt.
-Winds could gust as high as 29 kt.
-Rain likely, mainly before 9pm.
+Tonight: WNW wind around 14 kt, with gusts as high as 26 kt.
+Mostly clear.
 Seas 1 ft or less.

 Coastal Water Temperature: 49°F.